Reports to: Senior Director of Maritime Southeast Asia

 Based in: Washington, DC

 The Council’s Associate/Manager position is based in Washington, DC and supports a number of the Council’s programs and initiatives pertaining to specific countries and industry sectors represented by the Council’s members.
-At this time, we are seeking an individual with experience in and/or significant knowledge of the ICT sector, as well as Thailand and Laos.
-High preference will be given to candidates with fluency in spoken and written Thai.
-The successful candidate will monitor media/press in Southeast Asia and internationally on the industry/country areas s/he is assigned.
-S/he will identify and develop partnership opportunities with relevant stakeholders including the U.S. government, ASEAN member governments, think tanks, universities and other trade/sector-specific organizations and associations.
+The successful candidate will monitor media/press in Southeast Asia and internationally on the country/industry areas s/he is assigned, which may include a mixture of the following: Financial Services, Customs and Trade Facilitation, and Indonesia.
+S/he will identify partnership opportunities with relevant stakeholders including the U.S. government, ASEAN member governments and other trade/sector-specific organizations and associations.
 S/he will also identify, monitor and address policy challenges and opportunities affecting those stakeholders and is expected to have the ability to develop and grow contacts with them.
-In addition, s/he is expected to develop an understanding of the Council’s member companies as well as cultivate contacts with their executives, academics, think tank officers and the media in Washington, DC and beyond.
-S/he will interact regularly with the corporate member leadership of the Council’s pertinent committees and with the ASEAN-based liaisons as well as representatives of the Council’s member companies throughout ASEAN, Asia and the United States.
+In addition, s/he is expected to develop contacts with leading business executives, academics, think tank leaders and the media in Washington, DC and beyond.
+S/he will interact regularly with the leadership of the Council’s pertinent committees and with the ASEAN-based liaisons as well as representatives of the Council’s member companies throughout ASEAN, Asia and the United States.
 S/he will also provide support to the membership team’s goals of expanding the Council and assist in the retention of current Council members, potential upgrades and recruitment of new members.

-- Develop and lead public initiatives around trade policy in the ICT sector and Thailand and Laos
+- Develop and lead public initiatives around trade policy in specific industries as well as country focuses

 - Monitor media/press in each country as assigned, regionally and internationally, to ensure members and colleagues are aware of the latest developments in the industry or country area s/he is assigned